About the Composting Initiative

 - The composting service Loyola uses will not accept a compost pile that has more than 10% contamination.

-- Contamination isn’t just about foreign items that won’t break down in soil.
+- Contamination isn’t just about foreign items that won’t break down in the soil.
 When non-compostable items like plastic bags get put into the compost bin, they can get stuck in the compost facility’s machinery, costing them time and money.

 - This means that proper composting counts.
 Compost correctly!